Q: Perri or Jesse? Who am I talking to?

 Q: Do you have a back-up camera?

 A: Yes, yes, yes.
 And yes.
 Anyone shooting your wedding needs to have a professional back-up camera body!
 Why?
 A camera is a piece of technology that can break on a moment’s notice for no reason just like any other piece of technology.
 Trust us, if and WHEN something crazy happens to your photographer’s camera one day (hopefully it’s not at YOUR wedding), you don’t want to have that horror story to tell.
-While we’re on the subject, it’s also extremely important for us to shoot with cameras that contain TWO card slots so we have a back-up copy of your pictures before we even begin working on them.
+It’s also important to us to shoot with professional cameras that contain TWO card slots so we have a back-up copy of your pictures before we even begin working on them.
 An SD card (or whatever your photographer’s camera writes the digital images on) is also a piece of technology that can corrupt just like anything else.
 So pretty please, for us, forget the horror stories and just book a photographer with two professional camera bodies. 🙂 #gettingoffmysoapboxnow

 Q: There is a no-flash photography policy in our church.
 Is that an issue?